 Participants will be separated by age and each age division will be training together during the camp.

-You’re of course welcome to stay wherever you’d like, but here are some hotel options in the area of North Broward Prep:
+You’re of course welcome to stay wherever you’d like, but here are some hotel options in the Reno/Sparks area which are all within a 15 minute drive of Galena High School (Keep in mind that Galena High School is at the very south end of town):

 If you are looking for some things to do after camp each day, here are some local points of interest (within 1 hour drive):